 |• Use as a filter in most reports |

-• Use as a filter for contribution statements
+• Use as a filter for donation statements

 • Use as a filter for mass adding to groups in the groups module

 |• Use to run any of the group reports|